 These D/O events all show an abrupt warming of the northern hemisphere within one decade and a subsequent continuous cooling over about 1000 to 3000 years.
 Interestingly, the isotope maxima and minima during the glacial periods are all at the same level.
 Already in 1984, Hans Oeschger proposed that the climate system may have operated similar to a physical flip-flop and that the ocean circulation in the Atlantic Ocean is likely to be responsible for these climate jumps (Oeschger et al., 1984).
 Flip-flop systems are characterized by several stable equilibria.
-The Lorenz-Saltzman model (Sect.
-7.2) is a classical example.
+The Lorenz-Saltzman model (Section 7.2) is a classical example.

-When Frank Bryan (Bryan, 1986) demonstrated using a three-dimensional ocean circulation model that several states of the thermohaline circulation can be realized, Wally Broecker synthesized the results from different climate archives and argued that rapid oscillations of the "Atlantic heat pump" (the thermohaline circulation) are responsible for the abrupt climate changes found in the Greenland ice cores, in tree rings, in sea and lake sediments, stalagmites, and in numerous other paleoclimatic archives (Broecker et al., 1985; Broecker and Denton, 1989).
-Some relevant sources of related research on abrupt climate change are Alley et al. (2003), Barker et al. (2009), Blunier and Brook (2001), Blunier et al. (1998), Broecker (1997), Broecker and Denton (1989), Broecker et al. (1985), Clark et al. (2002), Dansgaard et al. (1984), Dansgaard et al. (1993), EPICA Community Members (2006), Huber et al. (2006), Knutti et al. (2004), Manabe and Stouffer (1988), Manabe and Stouffer (1994), Oeschger et al. (1984), Rahmstorf (2002), Stocker (1998), Stocker (2000), Stocker (2003), Stocker and Johnsen (2003), Stocker and Marchal (2000), Stocker and Wright (1991), Stocker et al. (1992).
+When Bryan (1986) demonstrated, using a three-dimensional ocean circulation model, that several states of the thermohaline circulation can be realized, Wally Broecker (1931-2019) synthesized the results from different climate archives and argued that rapid oscillations of the "Atlantic heat pump" (the thermohaline circulation) are responsible for the abrupt climate changes found in the Greenland ice cores, in tree rings, in sea and lake sediments, stalagmites, and in numerous other paleoclimatic archives (Broecker et al., 1985; Broecker and Denton, 1989).
+Some relevant sources of subsequent research on abrupt climate change are Alley et al. (2003), Barker et al. (2009), Blunier et al. (1998), Broecker (1997), Clark et al. (2002), Dansgaard et al. (1984), Dansgaard et al. (1993), EPICA Community Members (2006), Huber et al. (2006), Manabe and Stouffer (1988), Manabe and Stouffer (1994), Oeschger et al. (1984), Pedro et al. (2018), Stocker (2000), Stocker and Johnsen (2003), Stocker and Marchal (2000), Stocker and Wright (1991), Stocker et al. (1992), For an introductory overview on the role of the ocean in the climate system we refer to Stocker (2013b).